-Title: J/616/5478 Working as part of a team in an adult care setting Level: 2 Credit Value: 2 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand teams and teamwork in the workplace 1.1 Explain what is meant by the terms 'team' and 'teamwork' 1.2 Describe how the work of teams supports the achievement of workplace objectives 1.3 Explain lines of reporting and responsibility in the team Understand the principles that underpin effective teamwork 2.1 Describe why teams need: clear objectives clearly defined roles and responsibilities 2.2 Identify how to support positive and effective communication between team members 2.3 Define confidentiality within the context of teamwork 2.4 Describe how the values of own organisation influences how the team functions 3.
-Understand the effect of conflict within teams 3.1 Describe how conflicts may arise in teams 3.2 Describe how conflict can affect team effectiveness 3.3 Give examples of how effective teams may deal with conflicts 4.
-Be able to work as part of a team 4.1 Identify own role and responsibilities inthe team 4.2 Fulfil own responsibilities within the team 4.3 Identify the contribution of other team members to the team
+Title: J/616/5478 Working as part of a team in an adult care setting Level: 2 Credit Value: 2 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand teams and teamwork in the workplace 1.1 Explain what is meant by the terms 'team' and 'teamwork' 1.2 Describe how the work of teams supports the achievement of workplace objectives 1.3 Explain lines of reporting and responsibility in the team Understand the principles that underpin effective teamwork 2.1 Describe why teams need: clear objectives clearly defined roles and responsibilities 2.2 Identify how to support positive and effective communication between team members 2.3 Define confidentiality within the context of teamwork 2.4 Describe how the values of own organisation influences how the team functions Understand the effect of conflict within teams 3.1 Describe how conflicts may arise in teams 3.2 Describe how conflict can affect team effectiveness 3.3 Give examples of how effective teams may deal with conflicts 4.
+Be able to work as part of a team 4.1 Identify own role and responsibilities in the team 4.2 Fulfil own responsibilities within the team 4.3 Identify the contribution of other team members to the team

-4.4 Seek support and advice from other team members 4.5 Communicate effectively with other team members 4.6 Offer support to other team members 4.7 Review own strengths and areas for development in working in the team Additional information about this unit Teams could include: Unit aim (s) The purpose of this unit is to develop the learners' knowledge, skills and understanding of working as part of a team in health and social care or children and young people's setting.
+4.4 Seek support and advice from other team members 4.5 Communicate effectively with other team members 4.6 Offer support to other team members 4.7 Review own strengths and areas for development in working in the team Additional information about this unit Teams could include:Multi-agencyMulti-disciplinary Unit aim (s) The purpose of this unit is to develop the learners' knowledge, skills and understanding of working as part of a team in health and social care or children and young people's setting.
 Assessment requirements specified by asector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development RQF Assessment Principles.
 Assessment criteria 4.2,4,5,6,7 must be assessed in a real work environment.
-Details of the relationship of the unit and relevant National Occupational Contribute to the effectiveness of teams.